saltyorg/docs/docs/saltbox/basics/basics.md

 ### Secure

-- Saltbox uses secure HTTPS provided by Let's Encrypt SSL certificates or ZeroSSL.
+- Saltbox uses secure HTTPS provided by Let's Encrypt or ZeroSSL.

 ### Easy Backup and Restore